-- I. Interpersonal and Personal Problems - 1.
-Inappropriate interpersonal skills - 2.
-Lacks self-control (anger, impulse control) in relationships - 3.
-Inappropriate boundaries - 4.
-Misleads or exploits others - 5.
-Lacks awareness of the impact they have on others - 6.
-Unwilling to receive feedback in supervision - 7.
-Does not take responsibility for deficiencies and/or problems
+- 1. Interpersonal and Personal Problems - a.
+Inappropriate interpersonal skills - b.
+Lacks self-control (anger, impulse control) in relationships - c.
+Inappropriate boundaries - d.
+Misleads or exploits others - e.
+Lacks awareness of the impact they have on others - f.
+Unwilling to receive feedback in supervision - g.
+Does not take responsibility for deficiencies and/or problems - 2.
+Professional Competence - a.
+Lacks foundational counseling skills - b.
+Inappropriate affect in response to clients - c.
+Does not recognize limitations of expertise and competence - d.
+Does not apply ethical and/or legal standards to practice e.
+Lacks awareness of how their beliefs and values influence practice f.
+Does not demonstrate a respect individual differences and culture a.
+Deficits in punctuality, professional appearance, attendance, dependability b.
+Does not complete appropriate paperwork and documentation c.
+Does not adhere to the department's or their clinical site's policies

-II.
-Professional Competence
+3. Professional Behaviors